Ixve/keyauth-v1.3-emu/README.md

 # Note
-This emulator may not be super duper universal and may require changing the script.
-Open a issue if you are facing a.... issue.
+Emulator has been revamped as of 08/03/2025 - it should be pretty universal now, however some people might still face issues.<br>
+Open an issue ticket rather than contacting me directly.

 # Requirements
 x64dbg (With ScyllaHide)<br>
-Cheat Engine
+Cheat Engine (NOW OPTIONAL)
-Notepad (to write down all the values)

 # Usage
 ### Video